coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

     (just as he would in a fight between two actual friends).
--   A *charmed* character is entitled to an opposed Charisma check against his master in order to resist instructions or commands that would make him do something he wouldn't normally do even for a close friend.
+-   A *charmed* character is entitled to an opposed Charisma check against his master in order to resist instructions or commands that would make him do something he wouldn’t normally do even for a close friend.
 If he succeeds, he decides not to go along with that order but remains *charmed.*
 -   A *charmed* character never obeys a command that is obviously